RobTrew/tree-tools/TaskPaper scripts/Python parser for TaskPaper and FoldingText.md

 ### Python parser for TaskPaper and FoldingText formats

-Parses [TaskPaper](www.hogbaysoftware.com) or [FoldingText](www.FoldingText.com) plain text documents to a list of dictionaries using the same node attributes as Jesse Grosjean's reference parser at [https://www.npmjs.org/package/foldingtext]().
+Parses [TaskPaper](http://www.hogbaysoftware.com) or [FoldingText](http://www.FoldingText.com) plain text documents to a list of dictionaries, using the same node attributes as the reference parsers in Jesse Grosjean's applications.

+There is an experimental command line version of the reference parser, currently configured for the TaskPaper format only, at [https://www.npmjs.org/package/foldingtext]().

 Source: [ft_tp_parse_022.py](https://github.com/RobTrew/tree-tools/blob/master/TaskPaper%20scripts/ft_tp_parse_022.py)